zeroc-ice/ice/java/BuildInstructions.md

 In OS X there is also an application bundle named IceGrid Admin.
 You can start the IceGrid Admin tool by double-clicking the IceGrid Admin icon in Finder.

+## Test Controller

+The test Controller is an Ice server that allows to start servers for languages that doesn't provide a full server side.
+This is currently used by JavaScript and WinRT test suites to start the required servers.

+    > gradlew :testController:assemble

 [1]: https://zeroc.com/download.html
 [2]: https://zeroc.com/platforms_3_6_0.html
 [3]: http://gradle.org